 Honors liaisons serve as a point of connection between students interested in pursuing an honors thesis and faculty members who would be suitable thesis directors or committee members.
 These liaisons are invaluable resources for students who know what they want to research and are hoping to connect with faculty who have similar interests.
 Many liaisons also serve as thesis directors and can answer most questions about the general process of completing an honors thesis.

 The Honors Program allows individual academic departments to set admissions standards for their Honors in the Major students that are stricter than those laid out by our program.
-The Honors Liaisons can answer questions about department-specific Honors in the Major Requirements.
+The honors liaisons can answer questions about department-specific Honors in the Major requirements.

-The Thesis Director chairs the faculty committee for the thesis defense, and serves as a mentor and resource for the student throughout the process.
-In addition to this, the Thesis Director is responsible for assigning a letter grade for each semester of honors work.
+The thesis director chairs the faculty committee for the thesis defense, and serves as a mentor and resource for the student throughout the process.
+In addition to this, the thesis director is responsible for assigning a letter grade for each semester of honors work.

-The best Thesis Directors are helpful, proactive, demanding, collaborative and supportive.
-Each academic year, students are encouraged to nominate their Thesis Directors for the Honors Thesis Mentor award.
+The best thesis directors are helpful, proactive, demanding, collaborative and supportive.
+Each academic year, students are encouraged to nominate their thesis directors for the Honors Thesis Mentor award.

 Faculty committee members do not need to be expert in the specific area of the research, but should have an interest in the topic and in helping the student.
 They generally have much less responsibility than the thesis director, but do need to commit to the full project timeline.
-The full faculty committee must approve and sign the prospectus, as well as attend the thesis defense.
+The full supervisory committee must approve and sign the prospectus, as well as attend the thesis defense.
 Students should begin to contact the faculty they would like on their committee no later than the 2nd week of their first research semester.